Moving Electric Lines

 - Removal of electric wire from the pole to the house.

-This estimate does not include the cost you must pay an electrician for additional services which can range from $800 to $1,200.
+This estimate does not include the cost you will incur for additional services needed from an electrician.
+Cost of those services will need to be quoted by the electrician.
 These services include:

 - Installation of a new meter socket on the outside of your home.